Netflix Moves Gaming Focus to Cloud and TV

 How many subscribers can access Netflix TV games?

-Approximately one-third of Netflix members have access to TV-based games, depending on device compatibility and updates to the Netflix TV client.
+About one-third of Netflix members can access TV-based games, depending on device compatibility and whether they've updated the Netflix TV app.

 Is Netflix focusing on gaming for revenue?